Darren Sharper: California state

 On January 17, 2014, Sharper was arrested in Los Angeles on two separate counts of sexual assault.
-The alleged incidents were said to have happened in October 2013 and January 2014.
+The incidents were said to have happened in October 2013 and January 2014.

 On February 14, 2014, Sharper was officially charged with two counts of rape, by use of drugs, and five related felony counts.
 Sharper was released on $200,000 bond, which at the request of the prosecution was raised to $1,000,000.
 Sharper pleaded not guilty to the charges.
-Conditions of his bail required him not to frequent any drinking establishment, as well as not to be alone with any women he had no relationship with prior to October 13, 2013, the date of his first alleged rape under these charges.
+Conditions of his bail required him not to frequent any drinking establishment, as well as not to be alone with any women he had no relationship with prior to October 13, 2013, the date of his first alleged rape described in the indictment.
 Sharper faced up to 30 years in prison if convicted of all counts.

 Louisiana state and federal

 In January 2014, USA Today reported the New Orleans Police Department was investigating a sexual assault allegation against Sharper which was filed on September 24, 2013.

 Officials in Orleans Parish, Louisiana, filed two charges of aggravated rape against Sharper and another two counts against Erik Nunez, 26, on February 27, 2014, related to the alleged September 2013 incident in New Orleans.
 Investigators said a second woman came forward with a complaint following an initial report shortly after the alleged rape.
 WDSU noted, "Louisiana law states that a person convicted of committing aggravated rape shall be punished by life imprisonment at hard labor without benefit of parole, probation or suspension of sentence."
 Also on February 27, 2014, Sharper surrendered to the police in Los Angeles after an arrest warrant was issued by the authorities in Louisiana.

 On December 12, 2014, an Orleans Parish grand jury indicted Sharper on two counts of aggravated rape, stating that, if convicted, he will face a mandatory life sentence.
 On the same day, a federal grand jury in the US District Court for the Eastern District of Louisiana returned an indictment for conspiracy to distribute a controlled substance (1 count) and distribution of a controlled substance (2 counts).